NoahAsaria/C-Experiments/README.md

 # C# Experiments
-This is my workspace for incrementally learning C# syntax and functionality by doing.
+This is my workspace for incrementally learning C# syntax and functionality.
 As I learn more about the language and the .NET platform, I will be adding simple implementations to this repository.
 The end goal is to refine these approaches to follow and truly understand best practices for working with the language.

 Capabilities to implement:
 - Authenticate and read from an API and download files.
 (KaggleAPIAccessor)